Preparing For Your First VisitFrequently Asked Questions

 Is counseling for me?

 Counseling is the process of getting help in the midst of difficulty.
 At Optimum Joy each therapist seeks to create a safe place for you to discuss what’s on your mind, and help you create options that were not previously available.
 This process can be difficult at times, but often the rewards far outweigh the investment of time, money, and energy.
+With almost anything, what you personally invest impacts the outcomes.

 How long does counseling or therapy take usually?

 There are many factors that influence the length of the therapy process.
 Some common issues that influence length of time are the duration and severity of the issue(s), family of origin, support system, and personal style with respect to change.
+Research shows that you should feel initial symptoms reduced after 8-12 sessions.
+However, we encourage you to consider at that time if underlying issues have been addressed and resolved.
+Realistically resolving deeper patterns and issues can take 6 months to a year.
+Of course, your therapist will be tracking your progress with you the whole time and you two can come up with a plan together based on your progress!

 What to expect when you contact us for the first time?